spadin/avatar/README.md

 # Avatar package

-This package exposes user avatars via a simpel URL scheme such as `/avatar/sandropadin.jpg`
+This package exposes user avatars via a simple URL scheme such as `/avatar/sandropadin.jpg`

 ## Installation